8 Benefits of Learning English in 2023

 As the primary language of communication across the globe, proficiency in English is a highly sought-after skill in the international workplace and one of the benefits of learning English is therefore that it significantly boosts your job opportunities.

 Job applicants with fluency in English on their CV/resumé are statistically proven to have increased hiring potential.
-This may prove especially important in 2021 as many countries experience economic downturn and unemployment as a result of the COVID-19 pandemic.
+This may prove especially important in 2023 as many countries experience economic downturn and unemployment, partly as a result of the COVID-19 pandemic.

 It is also widely recognised that those with second language fluency, whether they are bilingual or have studied a foreign language, can generally expect a higher salary (up to 10% – 15%) than those without.

 It’s worth noting that some global professions have a particular need for English speakers, given that the main language within them – and global communication conducted within their communities – is English.

 The business world and international trade are, of course, known for their use of English, and English has, for example, also become the international language of science and medicine since the mid 20th century.
 English is also the main language of the internet.
 An estimated 565 million people use the internet every day, and an estimated 55.5% of the world’s most visited websites are displayed in the English language.

 American companies such as IBM, Microsoft and other tech pioneers were the ones who invented the first programming languages, and English is still the most widely used and therefore most important language in the world of programming and coding.

 Travel and exploring the world are once again on many people’s agendas.